galaxyproject/jxtx/content/scholarships/jj-fund.md

 **Application deadline: April 1, 2025**

 Email all of the documents to: [jj-fund@jxtxfoundation.org](mailto:jj-fund@jxtxfoundation.org).
 Any submission that does not have all of the requested documents will not be considered.

+### Award Notification

+Applicants will be notified of the results by April 10, 2025.

 ### Review Criteria